jcdarwin/readk.it/README.md

           updatedContents = $.html();
         }

+    and change

+        grunt.config(['readkit_dom_munger','data',options.read.writeto],vals);

+    to

+        var writeto;
+        if (options.read.concatenate) {
+          writeto = grunt.config.get(['readkit_dom_munger','data',options.read.writeto]);
+          writeto = writeto && writeto.length && vals.length ? writeto.concat(vals) : writeto && writeto.length ? writeto : vals;
+        } else {
+          writeto = vals;
+        }
+        grunt.verbose.writeln(('writeto: ' + writeto).cyan);
+        grunt.config(['readkit_dom_munger','data',options.read.writeto],writeto);

 2. ```node_modules/grunt-readkit-dom-munger/npm-shrinkwrap.json```

-    We use ```npm-shrinkwrap.json``` to specify a hard dependency for our own version of [htmlparser2](https://github.com/jcdarwin/htmlparser2) (used by cheerio: ```node_modules/grunt-readkit-dom-munger/node_modules/cheerio/node_modules/htmlparser2/lib/Parser.js```), in which we've commented out the meta reference in voidElements, to avoid ending up with broken meta tags in the opf file (specifically, meta tags that have both an opening and a closing tag lose their closing tag):
+    We use ```npm-shrinkwrap.json``` to specify a hard dependency for our own version of [htmlparser2](https://github.com/jcdarwin/htmlparser2) (used by cheerio: ```node_modules/grunt-readkit-dom-munger/node_modules/cheerio/node_modules/htmlparser2/lib/Parser.js```), in which we've commented out the meta reference in voidElements, and added a few of the tags found in the .opf file:

         var voidElements = {
         ...
+        //  Add extra tags found in the opf file.
+            item: true,
+            itemref: true,
+            reference: true,
+        //  Comment out the link and meta reference in voidElements, otherwise we end up with broken meta tags in the opf file
+        //  (specifically, meta tags that have both an opening and a closing tag lose their closing tag).
         //  meta: true,
         ...
         };